paradiseDG/herokuv1/README.md

 # herokuv1
-quick application made in nodejs
+just a quick application made in nodejs to deploy using heroku.
+Not fully functional yet, very much still a WIP